 Clients could fire their legal counsel if one or more of these warning signs become recurrent before or during a case:

 Lawyers that lack knowledge in their field significantly harm their clients in court.
-Competent personal injury lawyers maximize the financial compensation of their clients and work to serve their best interests.
+Competent personal injury lawyers in Phoenix, AZ maximize the financial compensation of their clients and work to serve their best interests.
 When a lawyer seems inept and unknowledgeable, clients should trust their gut and seek the legal advice of another attorney.

 Not being responsive is the most commonly-cited reason for firing an attorney.
 A competent personal injury lawyer has the staff, resources, and time-management skills to accommodate all the clients they take on.
 Responsiveness is so important that the Arizona Bar requires it from their lawyers.
 An attorney who does not respond is not upholding their duties.